Intelligent Speed Assistance (ISA)

 For years, speed has been recognised as one of the three main contributing factors to deaths on our roads.
 And for more than a decade, ETSC has been advocating the benefits of Intelligent Speed Assistance (ISA), a driver assistance system that a 2014 Norwegian study found to be the ‘most effective’ in saving lives.

-ISA uses a speed sign-recognition video camera and/or GPS-linked speed limit data to advise drivers of the current speed limit and automatically limit the speed of the vehicle as needed (though the driver is still able to override the system).
-The first vehicles with this kind of ISA system factory fitted started appearing on the market last year – helped in part by Euro NCAP’s decision to reward extra points for vehicles that include ISA.
+ISA uses a speed sign-recognition video camera and/or GPS-linked speed limit data to advise drivers of the current speed limit and automatically limit the speed of the vehicle as needed.
+ISA systems do not automatically apply the brakes, but simply limit engine power preventing the vehicle from accelerating past the current speed limit unless overridden or switched off.
+The first vehicles with this kind of ISA system factory fitted have begun appearing on the market – helped in part by Euro NCAP’s decision to reward extra points for vehicles that include ISA.

 The technology has also been boosted by the increasing use of hardware on vehicles such as GPS, front facing cameras and manual speed limiting systems.
 With this hardware already used by other systems on the vehicle, ISA becomes a simple matter of adding additional software.